 • APPETITE LOSS & DRINKING

 If your cat has suddenly stopped eating anything at all over several normal mealtimes you should call a vet for direct advice.
 If they have simply gone off their food, try other brands.

 There are many medical reasons for an unusual loss of appetite, just for example - anemia, kidney disfunction or they may simply have dental problems or a furball.
 Your vet should be your first port of call for appetite loss to rule out health problems.

-It is not uncommon however for cats to go off their food from time to time, they enjoy variety (it is a natural instinct to vary behaviour patterns to avoid predation, maintain a healthy variety & avoid dependancy on one form of prey).
+It is not uncommon however for cats to go off their food from time to time, they enjoy some variety as well as stability (it is a natural instinct to vary behaviour patterns to avoid predation, maintain a healthy variety & avoid dependancy on one form of prey).

 It is also usual that they go off their food for a time when they are relocated, or are feeling anxious, worried or afraid.
 They need to feel secure & usually unobserved wherever they are to be fed, animals can feel vulnerable when they are eating.
 Too much human, or indeed any other animals, attention to their food may make them feel insecure or that it is unsafe.

 Cats can survive for weeks without food, but only days without water.
 Leave fresh water for them even if you do not witness them drinking it (they will at their comfort & convenience).

-Cats generally prefer their water source to be well away from their food source!
+Cats generally prefer their water source to be seperated from their food source!

 (This makes sense to their wild instincts, as decaying animals will contaminate fresh water.)